 For example, consider the space below:

-For repetitive, uniform, and long hallways (longer than 50 ft or 15 m) place an alignment marker or unique object at about every 15 ft (4.5 m).
+For repetitive, uniform, and long hallways (longer than 50 ft or 15 m) place an alignment marker at about every 15 ft (4.5 m).
 Also, add a unique marker at each end of the hallway and one at about 40% and 60% of the way through the hallway.

 These objects assist alignment so that the Matterport Capture app will not “compress” the hallway and make it shorter than it actually is.

 Make sure the scans appear in the Capture app where the camera was standing.
 If they do not, this is a misalignment and the scan should be deleted, else all scans after will also be misaligned.

 For very large buildings where every floor is empty and uniform (such as a skyscraper under construction), we recommend creating a new Matterport model for every floor.

 If the building is not too big you can fit all the floors in one model, including the stairs.
 For example:

 Generally, we recommend starting at the door to the stairwell, propping the door open, and scanning the entire floor first.
 You will end up back at the stairwell.